cloudera/hue/docs/sdk/sdk.md

 		Calculator : {
 			name : 'calculator',

 The name is declared twice.
 The first time you declare it it's a property of the object we pass to the register method.
 The name here has to be a string with no spaces or punctuation (other than underscores).
 Typically it's a mixed case value, but it doesn't really matter as the user never sees it.
-It is a key that you'll use if you do a lot of customizing and debugging though, and it also is used as the CCS class your app is given (like ".calculator").
+It is a key that you'll use if you do a lot of customizing and debugging though, and it also is used as the CSS class your app is given (like ".calculator").

 The second line though, "name: 'app_name'" defines the value that users see.
 You'll probably want to customize this.
 For example, the app key for the file browser is "FileBrowser" but the name defined for the users is "File Browser".
 This name shows up, for example, when the user mouses over the icon in the dock.